Can you recover unpaid overtime from a former employer if you no longer work there?

 Under the FLSA, as a general matter, a two-year statute of limitations applies to the recovery of back pay.
 In the case of willful violations (i.e. the employer intentionally violated the FLSA by denying overtime pay), a three-year statute of limitations applies.
 This means that when an employee is terminated, the clock begins to run on his or her unpaid overtime claims.
 Every day that goes by without filing a lawsuit for unpaid overtime is another day of the former employee’s overtime pay that may be lost.
 Thus, if you believe you may be entitled to unpaid overtime or have questions about overtime pay, it is imperative that you visit with an employment attorney as soon as possible.

 About the Author: I represent individuals in a variety of matters, including employment claims for lost wages.
 While my office is located in Fort Worth, I am admitted to practice in every state and federal court in Texas, and I am able handle unpaid overtime cases in Dallas, Fort Worth, Denton, Houston, Waco, Austin, San Antonio, and across Texas.
-If you believe you may be owed unpaid overtime, call me at 817.908.9861 or fill out my contact form for a free evaluation.
+If you believe you may be owed unpaid overtime, call me at 817.908.9861 or fill out my contact form for a free evaluation or email me by clicking this link.

 Author: Josh Borsellino